SamhitaVasu/FingerprintMatching/README.md

 * 1 Stamp pad
 * 1 Fingerprint template paper
 * 1 set of instructions
-We used the Fingerprint Match program (FingerprintMatcher.ipynb) for achieving Goal #1 of the project.
+</br> We used the Fingerprint Match program (FingerprintMatcher.ipynb) for achieving Goal #1 of the project.
+## Procedure
+#### *... for goal #1*
+1. Distribute fingerprinting kit to sample families.
+2. Scan and upload images of individual fingerprints.
+3. Evaluate number of matches and percent match between both siblings and strangers using OpenCV.
+ * Control: Compare fingerprint to itself to ensure the program runs as intended.
+ * Trial 1: Siblings
+ * Trial 2: Compare strangers with the same pattern
+ * Trial 3: Compare strangers with different patterns
+4. Determine if there is a statistically significant difference between the number of matches in trial 1 compared to trials 2 and 3.
+#### *... for goal #2*
+1. Distribute fingerprinting kit to sample families.
+2. Scan and upload images of individual fingerprints.
+3. Evaluate families’ fingerprints to determine phylogenetic inheritance patterns.